MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

    | **Passphrase** | Passphrase used with private key selected above |

    You can use either a password or a key file and passphrase for authentication.
 For many development scenarios, password authentication is sufficient, but key files are more secure.
 If you already have a key pair, it's possible to reuse it.
 Currently Visual Studio only supports RSA and DSA keys for remote connections.

+   > [!NOTE]
+   > If using `ssh-keygen` to create the private key, you must specify the switch `-m pem`, or the key will not be accepted by Visual Studio.
+If your private key begins with `-----BEGIN OPENSSH PRIVATE KEY-----`, you must convert it with `ssh-keygen -p -f <FILE> -m pem`.

 1. Choose the **Connect** button to attempt a connection to the remote computer.